 These beet–soaked darlings are the only improvement or variation I'd recommend over a classic, paprika-dusted standard.
 Normally, deviled eggs aren't going to win any beauty contests, but with the beet brine bath, they take on a striking pink cloak as well as an earthy sour tang.
 The addition of peppercorns and brown sugar imbues another level of pickled spice.
 The filling punctuates the tang with the subtle curry spice and freshness of aromatic rosemary.

-These eggs are not for the faint of heart, they are so lively and packed with flavor!
+These eggs are not for the timid, but they are so lively and packed with flavor!
 Perfect on their own or smashed onto a piece of hearty toast, they make an excellent breakfast or anytime snack.
 That's to say you have leftovers, which you won't.
 So make an extra batch for yourself.

-To prepare your brine, pour a can of pickled beets into a large mason jar or bowl.
+To prepare the brine, pour a can of pickled beets into a large mason jar or bowl.
 Add cider vinegar, sugar, peppercorns and salt.
 Stir mixture.
-Carefully (that beet juice will stain!) lower the hard boiled eggs into the brine, cover and let sit for at least 12 hours, up to 2 or three days.
+Carefully (that beet juice will stain!) lower the peeled eggs into the brine.
+Cover and refrigerate for at least 12 hours, up to 3 days.
 The longer you leave them in the brine, the more sour and pink they'll end up.
 I like just the rim of pink and slight pickled flavor, so I let mine sit about 16 hours.

 When brining time is finished, cut each egg in half and scoop out yolks.
 Place yolks in a medium-sized bowl, along with the mustard, mayonnaise, curry, vinegar, and olive oil.
-Mix/mash until smooth.
-You can always add a little bit of water to the mixture, if it's too stiff.
+Mix and mash until smooth.
+Add a little bit of water to the mixture if it's too stiff.
 Salt and pepper to taste.